wolfe-labs/DU-LuaC/README.md

 ---@end
 ```

+**Note:** For string values, your value must be surrounded by double quotes to be properly parsed.

 You can also not include a value for comparison, in those cases, it will check if the value is either `true` or something not-falsey (not null, undefined, etc).

 ## Post-Mercury (0.30) Support